cendress/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
-A collection of projects done in Paul Hudson's 100 Days of SwiftUI course
+A series of projects done in Paul Hudson's 100 Days of SwiftUI course.